nerc-project/nerc-docs/docs/migration-moc-to-nerc/Step4.md

 1. Only remove Volume Backups you are sure have been migrated to NERC Volumes.
-Keep in mind that you might not have named the volume the same as on the MOC so check your table from [Step 2][] to confirm.You can confirm what Volumes you have in NERC with the following command.
+Keep in mind that you might not have named the volume the same as on the MOC so check your table from [Step 2](./Step2.md#moc-volume-information-table) to confirm.

-[Step 2]: ../Step2/#moc-volume-information-table
+You can confirm what Volumes you have in NERC with the following command.

         openstack --os-cloud nerc volume list
         +----------------+------------------+--------+------+----------------------------------+